gatsbyjs/gatsby/docs/docs/how-to/performance/partial-hydration.md

 Please note these current limitations:

-- You have to use React's experimental release which we **don't** recommend using in production
+- You have to use React's canary release which we **don't** recommend using in production
 - A lot of packages in the React ecosystem are not ready for React server components (e.g. CSS-in-JS solutions)
 - Partial Hydration only works during `gatsby build` & `gatsby serve`, and not `gatsby develop`